-There is a small late Federal chamber to the north of the dining room.
-This room retains an exterior doorway which leads to a small porch which has been almost completely rebuilt on its original foundation.
-The exterior door is fitted with a period keyhole spring latch.
+There is a small late Federal chamber to the north of the dining room, this room retains an exterior doorway which leads to a small porch which has been almost completely rebuilt on its original foundation.
 Part of this room has been fitted as a bathroom.